SABR Baseball Games Project

 Some games are naturally going to focus more on the game action itself.
 Someone writing about the Red Sox-Yankees playoff game in 1978 will have to focus quite a bit on the game action, even if it isn’t a straight play-by-play account.
 However, a story about Disco Demolition Night should focus more on what led up to the event and some of craziness that happened before and during the game.
 On the other hand, a story about Roberto Clemente’s first game probably won’t focus much on the game action, except for what Clemente did, and maybe focus more about Clemente’s background, how he came to the Pirates, etc.

-All authors should also include a link to the Baseball-Reference and Retrosheet box scores at the bottom of their game stories, where available.
+All authors should also include hyperlinks to the Baseball-Reference.com and Retrosheet.org box scores, where available, in their game essays.
 (Hint: The Baseball-Reference.com box score page can be found by going to any team's "Schedule and Results" page — see here for an example — then clicking the "boxscore" link next to that game's date.
-If you go to the Baseball-Reference box score first, the Retrosheet link can quickly be found underneath the final play at the bottom.)
+If you go to the Baseball-Reference box score first, the Retrosheet link can quickly be found underneath the final play at the bottom.).
+These hyperlinks should be placed either within the statement of Sources or immediately following Sources.
+See below for additional details concerning Sources.

 - the source of every direct quote